Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Contact us »

-Kelly taught creative writing for many years and is now writing full-time.
+Kelly taught creative writing at La Trobe University for many years and is now writing full-time and running writing retreats and masterclasses.
 She is President of Sisters in Crime Australia and Deputy Chair of the Australian Society of Authors.

 I was born in Melbourne, and grew up on the edge of the city in what was then bush and apple orchards.
 Now, of course, it’s nowhere near the edge of the city, but I remember it as a wilderness of my very own.

 My first job was counting tent poles in a camping store one summer.
 It didn’t last long.
 Since then I’ve been a community worker, journalist and editor, and I’ve worked on everything from farming magazines to some of Australia’s biggest websites.
-Now I teach creative writing at La Trobe University and in the community.
-I’ve written essays, poetry, feature articles, reviews, short fiction, gardening columns, and academic papers, and I’m working on a memoir.
+I worked at the State Library of Victoria for ten years, and taught writing at La Trobe University and in the community.
+I’ve published essays, poetry, feature articles, reviews, short fiction, gardening columns, and academic papers, and I’m working on two biographies.

 Somehow, my books always seem to end up being about friendship, and about the families we find and make.
 I explore how it feels to be an outsider or an exile, often through female characters who push against the limitations of their world, and I love finding moments or ideas in history that parallel our experiences now